ajfriesen/ajfriesen.com/content/en/post/decrypt-and-mount-LUKS-volume-in-grub-rescue-mode/index.md

 normal
 ```

-Now you shoul get forwarded to the grub boot manager as you typed the password correct the first time.
+Now you should get forwarded to the grub boot manager as you typed the password correct the first time.

 [^1]: [cryptomount](https://www.gnu.org/software/grub/manual/grub/html_node/cryptomount.html#cryptomount)